-It does seem like a bit of magic, doesn’t it?
-The computer’s acting up, you reboot it, and – poof – things are better again.
+It does seem like magic, doesn’t it?
+The computer’s acting up, you reboot it, and poof, things are better again.
 At least for a while.

 It gets even weirder when you achieve the same effect just by shutting it all down and pulling the power cord for a while.

-The fact is electronic components can sometimes get into an odd state, and as Jerry points out, power-cycling the equipment forces the equipment to reset and restart from a known good state.
+The fact is, electronic components can get into an odd state, and as Jerry points out, power-cycling the equipment forces the equipment to reset and restart from a known good state.

 The same is true for software.

-Naturally, it “shouldn’t” be that way, and the inherent quality of the software and/or hardware plays a role, but the bottom line is that it happens.
+It shouldn’t be that way, of course, and the inherent quality of the software and/or hardware plays a huge role, but the bottom line is that it happens.
 Software can get confused over time.